ModECI/MDF/examples/PyTorch/PyTorch_MDF/benchmark_script/readme.md

-    **Where to put the benchmarking script with minimal code changes** In the directory where the models are defined, create a sub-directory within where the pytorch defined scripts are located and move the the benchmarking script to this directory.
+    **Where to put the benchmarking script with minimal code changes** In the directory where the models are defined, create a sub-directory where the PyTorch defined scripts are located and move the the benchmarking script to this directory.

 ## Usage
-The benchmarking script can be used to evaluate specidfic models or all available models in a particular set directory.
+The benchmarking script can be used to evaluate specific models or all available models in a particular directory.
 Here are some usage examples:

 ### **Benchmark a Specific Model**
 To benchmark a specific model, run the following command: